On this page

 What are the key changes?

-On April 11, 2023 the province approved the Plan with eighteen (18) modifications which include:
+On April 11, 2023, the provincial government approved the Plan with eighteen (18) modifications, which include:

-- Downtown Secondary Plan building heights increased to 23 storeys, and
+- Downtown Secondary Plan building heights increased to 23 storeys.

 How does this impact Guelph?